Reynaldo-AlvarezJr/Reynaldo-AlvarezJr/README.md

 ![Portfolio_image_gh copy](https://user-images.githubusercontent.com/57510946/118381767-00f92200-b5b4-11eb-98c3-b4a52fcb4b88.jpg)

-**I'm a Graphic Designer / Web Developer that not only loves to draw but also to be creative by having great ideas for developing meticulous projects with up to date softwares & code languages.
+**I'm a Graphic Designer / Web Developer that not only loves to draw but also to be creative by having great ideas for developing meticulous projects with up to date software & code languages.
 In addition I have insatiable thirst for knowledge.
 When problem solving I learn more from mistakes.
-Always up for new challanges that will help me improve my creativity and acquire new computer skills.**
+Always up for new challenges that will help me improve my creativity and acquire new computer skills.**

 Skills:
   🖥 HTML  / 📝JavaScript  /  📘CSS  /  🖍SASS   / ⚛MERN  /  🐍Python  /  📷Photoshop  /  🖋Illustrator  /  🧾Indesign  /  🖱Adobe XD